Timeline

 RECORDINGS

-2020—Revelation of the Presence (choral)
+Revelation of the Presence (choral).
+2020.

-2020—Revelation of the Vision (orchestral alternate version)
+Revelation of the Vision (orchestral alternate version).
+2020.

-2024—Recording choral compositions at Studio West, S.D.
+Recording choral compositions at Studio West, S.D.
+2024.

-2025—Recording choral compositions at Studio West, S.D.
+Recording choral compositions at Studio West, S.D.
+2025.

 BANDS AND MUSICIANS

 2025-May 9th.
 Performance of the Mass by Musica Vitale at St. Paul’s Cathedral, San Diego.
+Conducted by Martin Green.

 LIFE